cameronrtd/Python_Projects/README.md

 The Pomodoro Technique is a time management method that involves breaking work into 25-minute intervals, called pomodoros, separated by short breaks.
 The technique was developed by Francesco Cirillo in the late 1980s while he was a university student.

 I have set the time intervals to one minute each for testing purposes.
 To use the app properly, edit the time interval lenghts in the main.py file.

+## Project 3: Pong!

+Enjoy the iconic game of pong as you do your best to keep the ball from missing your padles as long as you can.
+The speed / difficutly increases over time to keep the game interesting.
+The controls are as follows:

+Left paddle: use the W and S keys to go up and down Right paddle: use the up and down arrow keys to go up and down